792864625/PrakingTrajPredict/README.md

 # PrakingTrajPredict
-Trajectory Prediction in Simple Scenario based on LSS and Detr Decoder
+Parking Trajectory Prediction in Simple Scenario based on LSS and Detr Decoder

 #  Simple Parking Scenario Video
 https://github.com/user-attachments/assets/56be38e7-48df-48f6-833f-81a4546a5d46

 ## 1. 主要环境依赖
 ```